stylekit/stylekit.github.io/_posts/2017-02-25-The-ultimate-XCode-workflow.md

 ## Wants:

-✅ Ability to Build from .framework (because of zero to low build times)
+- Ability to Build from .framework (because of zero to low build times)
-✅ Syncronize source code across projects autonomously (many to many sync)
+- Syncronize source code across projects autonomously (many to many sync)
-✅ Syncronize directly to 1 singular origin repo at github (version control)
+- Syncronize directly to 1 singular origin repo at github (version control)
-✅ Full SPM integration (Sharing code w/ Community)
+- Full SPM integration (Sharing code w/ Community)
-✅ Ability to edit external framework code directly inside app projects, and automatically sync back to origin.
+- Ability to edit external framework code directly inside app projects, and automatically sync back to origin.
-✅ Playground friendly (You are building .frameworks so it works in playground)
+- Playground friendly (You are building .frameworks so it works in playground)
-🚫 iOS support  (macOS only, Apple is working on iOS support)
+- iOS support (macOS only, 🍏 is working on 📱 support)

 To achieve this: read my series on SPM (Swift package manager) and use [gitsync.io](http://www.gitsync.io)